Distance Constraint Satisfaction Problems: Preliminaries

 The structure induced by a subset $S$ of the domain of $\Gamma$ is denoted by $\Gamma[S]$.
-We say that a structure is \emph{connected} if it cannot be written as the disjoint union of two other structures.
-The \emph{Gaifman graph} of a relational structure $\Gamma$ with domain $D$ is the following undirected graph: the vertex set is $D$, and there is an edge between distinct elements $x,y \in D$ when there is a tuple in one of the relations of $\Gamma$ that has both $x$ and $y$ as entries.
+When $\Delta_1$ and $\Delta_2$ are two $\tau$-structures with disjoint domains $D_1$ and $D_2$, then the \emph{disjoint union} of $\Delta_1$ and $\Delta_2$ is the structure $\Gamma$ with domain $D_1 \cup D_2$ where $R^{\Gamma} = R^{\Delta_1} \cup R^{\Delta_2}$ for each $R \in \tau$.
+We say that a structure is \emph{connected} if it cannot be written as the disjoint union of two non-empty structures.
+The \emph{Gaifman graph} of a relational structure $\Gamma$ with domain $D$ is the following undirected reflexive graph: the vertex set is $D$, and there is an edge between elements $x,y \in D$ when $x=y$ or there is a tuple in one of the relations of $\Gamma$ that has both $x$ and $y$ as entries.
 A structure $\Gamma$ is readily seen to be connected if and only if its Gaifman graph is connected.
 The \emph{degree} of a structure $\Gamma$ is defined to be the degree of the Gaifman graph of $\Gamma$.
 The degree of a relation $R \subseteq {\mathbb Z}^k$ is defined to be the degree of the structure $({\mathbb Z}; R)$.
-Throughout the paper, $\Gamma$ will be a finite-degree relational structure with an fo definition in $({\mathbb Z}; \suc)$.
 The notation $(\Gamma,R)$ indicates the expansion of $\Gamma$ with the new relation $R$.